AstroJames/astrojames.github.io/content/notes/HEDLA_2024/index.md

 ---
 title: The Supersonic Turbulent Dynamo

-summary: contributed talk at HEDLA 2024, in Tallahassee, Florida
+summary: Contributed talk at HEDLA 2024, in Tallahassee, Florida
 abstract: ''

 # Talk start and end times.